Jennifer R. Terrasa

-Jennifer R. Terrasa (born June 6, 1969) is an American politician who has served as a Democratic member of the Maryland House of Delegates since 2019.
+Jennifer R. Terrasa (born June 6, 1969) is an American politician who has served as a Democratic member of the Maryland House of Delegates representing the 13th district since 2019.
 She was previously a member of the Howard County Council from 2006 to 2018.

 Early life and career

 Terrasa was born on June 6, 1969, in New York City.
 Her family moved to Columbia, Maryland when she was a toddler, where she graduated from Oakland Mills High School.
 She attended the University of Maryland at College Park in College Park, Maryland, where she earned a B.A. degree in sociology in 1992, and the University of Baltimore School of Law, where she earned a J.D. degree in law review in 1997.
 She was admitted to the Maryland Bar in the same year.

 After graduating, she served as a law clerk to Maryland Court of Appeals judge Howard S. Chasanow until 1998 and Howard County Circuit Court judge Lenore R. Gelfman until 1999.
 From 2000 to 2006, Terrasa served as a family law hotline attorney for the Women's Law Center of Maryland.